Skwiix - Musical-Info-Advice-Support

 Picture

-The trumpet was at the height of it’s popularity during this period and was used by famous composers such as Leopold (Mozart's father) and Michael (Haydn's brother) in their musical works.
-The trumpet of this time were in the key of D or C when used for courtly purposes and in the key of Eb or F when used by the military.
+The Trumpet was at the height of its popularity during this period.
+It was used by famous composers such as Leopold (Mozart's father) and Michael (Haydn's brother) in their musical works.
+The Trumpet of this time were in the key of D or C when used for courtly purposes and in the key of Eb or F when used by the military.
 Musicians of this period played specifically in different registers.

-A new pitch changing idea came in the 18th century, when horns began to be fitted with an invention called "crooks" or "shanks."
-These were short sections of extra tubing that could be added to the trumpet to tune its primary note to a new pitch.
-One trumpet could now serve the use of many, though the player still had to stop playing and physically change the crook to choose a new primary tone.
+A new pitch-changing idea came in the 18th century when horns began to be fitted with an invention called "crooks" or "shanks."
+Short sections of extra tubing could be added to the Trumpet to tune its primary note to a new pitch.
+One Trumpet could now serve the use of many, though the player still had to stop playing and physically change the crook to choose a new primary tone.

 Picture

-The keyed trumpet emerged at the end of the 18th century as the invention of Anton Weidinger, a Viennese trumpeter.
-This instrument was one of the first to allow the trumpeter to play a full chromatic scale in any register by manipulating keys that open and close tone holes along the trumpet's tube.
-Haydn in particular was an enthusiast of the keyed trumpet, though the nature of its design hampered the tone in comparison to that of the natural horn.
-Soon after, the invention of valves relegated the keyed trumpet to limited use.
+The keyed Trumpet emerged at the end of the 18th century as the invention of Anton Weidinger, a Viennese trumpeter.
+This instrument was one of the first to allow the trumpeter to play a complete chromatic scale in any register by manipulating keys that open and close tone holes along the Trumpet's tube.
+Haydn, in particular, was an enthusiast of the keyed Trumpet.
+However, the nature of its design hampered the tone in comparison to that of the natural horn.
+Soon after, the invention of valves relegated the keyed Trumpet to limited use.

 19th Century